juniperover/apero-website/content/pubs/index.md

 ### *How the linguistic styles of Joe Biden and Donald Trump reflect different forms of power.*
 Körner, R., Overbeck, J. R., Schutz, A., & Körner, E. (in press).
 How the linguistic styles of Joe Biden and Donald Trump reflect different forms of power. *Journal of Language and Social Psychology.*

+Can theories of power be used to explain differences in the linguistic styles of Donald Trump and Joe Biden?
+We argue that the two candidates possess and use different forms of power—and that this is associated with typical language patterns.
+Based on their personal history, news reports, and empirical studies, we expect that Trump’s approach to power is characterized by coercive power forms and Biden’s by collaborative power forms.
+Using several LIWC categories and the moral foundations dictionary, we analyzed over 500 speeches and 15,000 tweets made during the 2020 election battle.
+Biden’s speeches can be described as analytical and frequently relating to moral values, whereas Trump’s speeches were characterized by a positive emotional tone.
+In tweets, Biden used more social words and words related to virtue, honesty, and achievement than Trump did.
+Trump’s coercive power and Biden’s collaborative power were more observable in tweets than speeches, which may reflect the fact that tweets are more spontaneous than speeches.

 ## In Print:

 ### [*The P-Word: Power aversion and responsibility aversion as explanations for the avoidance of power*](https://onlinelibrary.wiley.com/doi/epdf/10.1111/jasp.12857)